timmy-quinn/led-matrix/README.md

 12. Screw the proto-board to case.
 Insert the ESP32 board into the female header pins.
 Insert the MAX9814 to the corresponding header pins.
 13. Connect the JST connector from the proto board to the LED strips.
-14. Glue magnets to the exterior of the case, and the interior of the cover.
+14. Super glue magnets to the exterior of the case, and the interior of the cover.
 Ensure that the magnets are orientated such that when the cover is placed onto the case, the magnets attract each other and do not repel each other.